- LL.B (Hons) National University of Singapore (2013)

 She has acted for high-profile clients and high net worth individuals at all levels of the Singapore Courts as well as in both international and domestic arbitrations.

 Yuan Kheng graduated from the National University of Singapore with an LLB (Hons) degree in 2013, and was placed on the Dean’s List during her time in law school.
-During her time on exchange, she represented Instituto de Empresa, a graduate school located in Spain, in the prestigious 2011 Willem C. Vis International Commercial Arbitration Moot in Vienna, Austria.
+During her time on exchange, she represented Instituto de Empresa, a top graduate school located in Spain, in the prestigious 2011 Willem C. Vis International Commercial Arbitration Moot in Vienna, Austria.

 Yuan Kheng tutors students in the Preparatory Course leading to Part B of the Singapore Bar Examinations.

-She is also proficient in both spoken and written Mandarin Chinese.
+She is also proficient in Mandarin Chinese.

 Some of the notable matters which Yuan Kheng has handled include: